leeprovoost/international-postcode-lookup-api/README.md

 ## Use the experimental JQuery front-end

+Note: there is currently a small reload bug, so when you want to enter a new country, just load the page again.
+Will fix it in the next release.

 1. Host the HTML page on your local Apache server
 2. Open [http://localhost/frontend-jquery/index.html](http://localhost/frontend-jquery/index.html) (add the right port number)
-3. Start typing in a UK postcode or a UK city
+3. Start typing in a postcode or a city

 ![JQuery front-end](https://github.com/leeprovoost/international-postcode-lookup-api/raw/master/screenshots/front-end.png)